mtfaye/maa-dash/README.md

 # maa-dash
-Music analytic web app built with dash and powered by Spotify API
+Music analytic app built with dash and powered by Spotify API